 Indeed, the self-employed have been hit as hard by the consequences of the pandemic as anyone else.
 With many having to apply for a cash grant via the self-employment income support scheme (SEISS) to tide them over.
 Around £7bn has been awarded in grants under the scheme.
 Indicating how many self-employed workers are suffering and this could impact their mortgage affordability in the future.
 Some lenders are now referring self-employed applications to their underwriters.
 Who will delve in more detail into a business’s track record, stability of the sector, cash flow and how likely it is that they will return to normal profitability.

-Before the pandemic, the growth in number of people becoming self-employed meant lenders had got better at taking various means of income into account when deciding how much to lend.
-As long as the self-employed can prove their income to the satisfaction of the lender, it shouldn’t be any more difficult to get a mortgage than it would if they were employed.
-If you have a well-established business, with evidence of strong earnings over some years, then lenders will be keen to lend to you.
-But if you are relatively new to self-employment i.e. you have become self-employed in the past year or so, then most lenders won’t consider your application.
+Before the pandemic, the growth in number of people becoming self-employed meant lenders had got better.
+At taking various means of income into account when deciding how much to lend.
+As long as the self-employed can prove their income to the satisfaction of the lender.
+It shouldn’t be any more difficult to get a mortgage than it would if they were employed.
+If you have a well-established business, with evidence of strong earnings over some years.
+Then lenders will be keen to lend to you.
+But if you are relatively new to self-employment i.e. You have become self-employed in the past year.
+So, then most lenders won’t consider your application.